 Zealand Curriculum was first published.
 The NZC has a "front end"

-and a "back end" and talks about vision, principles, values and
+and a "back end".
+The"front end" talks about vision, principles,

-key competencies in the front and has a structured guide for the
+values and key competencies and has a structured guide for the

-eight learning areas in the back.
-Most mathematics teachers are
+eight learning areas in the "back end".
+I notice most mathematics

-concerned only with content and the "back end".
-This is an
+teachers are concerned only with content and the "back end".
+This

-arrogant and short sighted stance and must change to be more
+is an arrogant and short sighted stance and must change.

-inclusive.
 Mathematics is important but not that important.
-It is
+It is through

 "Cling to the main vine,